-Consistent with guidance for the community could choose to not wear source control or physically distance when they are in well-defined areas that are restricted from patient access, if consistent with the policy of the facility (e.g., staff meeting rooms, kitchen).
-They should wear source control when they are in areas of the healthcare facility where they could encounter patients (e.g., hospital cafeteria, common halls/corridors or reception desks, even if patients aren't there at the time).
+- Could choose not to wear source control or physically distance when they are in welldefined areas that are restricted from patient access, if consistent with the policy of the facility (e.g., staff meeting rooms, kitchen). - Should wear source control when they are in areas of the healthcare facility where they could encounter patients (e.g., hospital cafeteria, common halls/corridors or reception desks, even if patients aren't there at the time).